Mission 1. Pompeii: First Contact¶

 -

-Award LP for 1.1 per operative.
-Mark ATTUNEMENT completion in Mission Control (150 LP per operative).
+Award LP for 1.1 per operative, and mark ATTUNEMENT completion in Mission Control (150 LP per operative).

 Episode 1.2 — To the House of Sextus Aemiliānus